hydephp/develop/docs/creating-content/managing-assets.md

 It may seem weird to have two folders for storing the compiled assets, but it is quite useful.

 The `_site` directory is intended to be excluded from version control, while the `_media` folder is included in the version control.
-You are of course free to modify this behavior by editing the `webpack.mix.js` file to change the output directory.
+You are of course free to modify this behaviour by editing the `webpack.mix.js` file to change the output directory.

 ## How do I compile assets?